UWDATA515/uwdata515.github.io/projects.md

 * README.md file that gives an overview of the project
 * LICENSE file
 * setup.py file that initializes the project after it has been cloned
-* doc folder that contains documentation (including the functional specification, the design specification, and the final project presentation or poster)
+* doc folder that contains documentation (including the functional specification, the design specification, and the final project presentation)
-* python package folder (with the same name as the repository) that is structured as one or more python modules (e.g., with __init__.py files) and test files that begin with "test_".
+* python package folder (with the same name as the repository) that is structured as one or more python modules (e.g., with `__init__.py` files) and test files that begin with "test_".
 * examples folder that contains examples of using the packages

 ## Design Documents

-You will create two documents describing the design of your project.
+You will create at least two Markdown documents describing the design of your project.
-These documents should be in your project ``docs`` folder.
+These documents should be in your project `docs` folder.
 - **Functional Specification**.
 The document should have the following sections:
   - Background.
 The problem being addressed.
   - User profile.
 Who uses the system.
 What they know about the domain and computing (e.g., can browse the web, can program in Python)